-Cash roasted for pulling Snell, Rays’ season ends in Game 6
+Cashed Out: Rays manager roasted for pulling Snell in Game 6

 The team that reached the World Series leaning largely on analytics was undone by the data — and a decision sure to become part of October lore.

-With Snell, a former star at Shoreline’s Shorewood High, still seething, wobbly reliever Nick Anderson was on the mound when Mookie Betts’ double started a sequence that led to two quick runs as the Los Angeles Dodgers rallied for a championship-clinching 3-1 victory in Game 6 on Tuesday night.
+With Snell still seething, wobbly reliever Nick Anderson was on the mound when Mookie Betts’ double started a sequence that led to two quick runs as the Los Angeles Dodgers rallied for a championship-clinching 3-1 victory in Game 6 on Tuesday night.

 “I guess I regret it because it didn’t work out,” Cash said, later adding, “personally, I thought Blake had done his job and then some.”